LE-WH/LatentReasoning/README.md

 - **`clone_eos` initialisation.** Newly-added `<think>`/`</think>` tokens are initialised by cloning the model's end-of-turn token (e.g. `<|im_end|>` for Qwen, `<|eot_id|>` for Llama-3) with subtle noise, giving the model a meaningful starting point so it can learn to transition out of the think phase.
 - **Latent-only training.** With `dual_vocab.latent_only=true`, loss gradients only flow through latent token positions, training the model's internal reasoning without affecting its visible output distribution.
 - **Static dataset evaluation.** A generic `StaticEnv` wrapper supports evaluating on HuggingFace datasets (MATH, GSM8K, MMLU, MetaMathQA) with pluggable processors and scorers.
+- **SFT pipeline.** Supervised fine-tuning with two methods: direct (answer-only) and self-training concise (shortest correct chain-of-thought).
+Can serve as a warm-start before RL training.

 ---